-6 Concluding remarks
+5 Concluding remarks

-Employing a full-fledged HANK model that encompasses two distinct financial frictions influencing different agents within the economy, I illustrate that these frictions yield varying effects on households in terms of wealth and consumption dynamics.
-When confronted with a contractionary monetary policy shock, both wealth and consumption inequality increase, regardless of whether the financial frictions affect firms or households.
-Nevertheless, notable differences emerge between these two scenarios.
-In the presence of active financial frictions on firms, the Gini index for wealth exhibits a comparatively higher level.
-Conversely, when active friction is imposed on household borrowing, a greater dispersion in consumption arises.
+By employing a HANK model that incorporates two distinct financial frictions affecting different economic agents, I show that these frictions have differing impacts on household wealth and consumption dynamics.
+Following a contractionary monetary policy shock, both wealth and consumption inequality rise, regardless of whether the friction operates at the firm or household level.
+However, key differences emerge: when financial frictions constrain firms, the Gini index for wealth reaches a higher level, whereas when frictions restrict household borrowing, consumption dispersion increases relatively more.